dchandak99/INRIA_Internship/README.md

 ### Repository Explanation:
 - [Sap_Tam](Sap_Tam) contains protocols in SAPIC(.sapic) and Tamarin(.spthy).
 You can visualise them via the Tamarin tool.
-[Eq_Att](Sap_Tam/Eq_Att) contains the sapic and tamarin files to test the diff operator in sapic, and try out various corner and edge cases.
+[Eq_Att](Sap_Tam/Eq_Att) contains the sapic and tamarin files to test the diff operator in sapic, and try out various corner and edge cases
 - [code](code) contains various directories with directory names corresponding to the property/protocol which is explored in the code in the directory.
-The [ProVerif](code/ProVerif) directory contains .pv files and has the code using *diff* operator in [ProVerif](https://prosecco.gforge.inria.fr/personal/bblanche/publications/BlanchetFnTPS16.pdf).
+The [ProVerif](code/ProVerif) directory contains .pv files and has the code using *diff* operator in [ProVerif](https://prosecco.gforge.inria.fr/personal/bblanche/publications/BlanchetFnTPS16.pdf)
 - [Internship_Report.tex](Internship_Report.tex) contains the *definitions* and *proofs* which I have introduced:

   * Biprocesses in SAPIC